Freedom Circle logo

 Straight talk about what?

 It doesn't matter.
 These terms, and there are others, are not meant to inform.
-They are meant to seduce ...
+They are meant to seduce.
+Unfortunately, most voters are waiting to be seduced ...
 The Who's old song "Won't Get Fooled Again" seems cynical, but its political realism is hard to deny: "Meet the new boss.
 Same as the old boss."

 "The Police Force Is Watching the People", by Sheldon Richman, The Goal Is Freedom, 22 Aug 2014